Purdue-K2S3/.github/profile/README.md

-# ⚡ Postition Estimation of Drone ⚡
-> Purdue University KSW 2022 Spring Program - Team K2S3
+# ⚡ Purdue University KSW 2022 Spring Program - Team K2S3 ⚡

 </br>

 ## 📑 Project Title
-#### The Postition Estimation of UAV Using Deep Learning Method with Vision and Audio
+### The Postition Estimation of UAV Using Deep Learning Method with Vision and Audio

 </br>